moveability/moveability/README.md

 cycling, but also potentially skating, scootering, wheelchairing, or any other conceivable form of active transport.

+Currently concept-only demo only calculates walkability (and doesn’t even do that properly just yet, but it will soon enough …)

 ## Usage

 Currently only one function that works like this: